 All those little things that make a woman different?
 They are on HYPERDRIVE during pregnancy.
 As a man, you must learn to manage those emotions, or risk getting bucked off like she’s a wild bronco.
 Steamrolled by the runaway train of womanhood.

 The good news is, these are skills you can use for the rest of your life.
-With enough thought and practice, you’ll be like the Horse Whisperer out there.
-Robert Redford incarnate.
+With enough thought and practice, you’ll be like Robert Redford in the Horse Whisperer out there..
 The Lebron James of husband-hood.
 The Pied Piper they’ll call you.

-Okay, I’m not Petruchio (Taming of the Shrew), but I have learned a few things.
+Okay, I’m not Robert Redford, but I have learned a few things.
 And to be clear, this is not about manipulation.
 This is about collaboration, compromise, fulfilling needs, and understanding what makes each other tick.
 Like snake charming…

 So, here are the top 10 ways to manage your wife’s emotions-